dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/databricks-configs.md

 </File>

 The new compute section is a map of user chosen names to objects with an http_path property.
 Each compute is keyed by a name which is used in the model definition/configuration to indicate which compute you wish to use for that model/selection of models.
-We recommend choosing a name that is easily recognized as to what compute resources you're using, such as what the compute resource is named inside of the Databricks UI.
+We recommend choosing a name that is easily recognized as the compute resources you're using, such as the name of the compute resource inside the Databricks UI.

 :::note